lowRISC/ibex-demo-system-labs/lab4.md

 With our new instructions implemented, how do we test them?
 We could just switch out the functions that do complex number manipulation in our Mandelbrot demo to use our new instructions, but if it doesn't work first time, it'll be hard to debug.
-So instead we'll use a dedicated program to test the instructions against existing software implementations.
+So instead we will use a dedicated program to test the instructions against existing software implementations.
 You can find this in the `lab4_supplementary_material/cmplx_test` directory.
 Follow these steps to build it:

 1. Copy the `cmplx_test` directory into the `sw/demo/` directory in the demo system repository
 2. Add `add_subdirectory(cmplx_test)` on its own line in `sw/demo/CMakeLists.txt`